node-saml/xml-crypto/README.md

 `````

 Now define the extension point you want to implement.
-You can choose one ore more.
+You can choose one or more.

 A key info provider is used to extract and construct the key and the KeyInfo xml section.
 Implement it if you want to create a signature with a KeyInfo section, or you want to read your key in a different way then the default file read option.